Wannabeasmartguy/GPT-Gradio-Agent/README.md

 Build your own GPT Agent and manage your GPT-driven knowledge base with Azure OpenAI API (or OpenAI API) and Gradio!

+> Now I'm building a more user-friendly project called ["RAGENT"](https://github.com/Wannabeasmartguy/RAGENT) and its plugin ["RAGENT-Copilot"](https://github.com/Wannabeasmartguy/RAGENT-Copilot), which not only implements the main features of the project, but also actually creates and calls Agents.
+If you want a better experience using, please check the repos.

 ## Features

 - [x] 🤖 Chatbox Interface